-Overview of Basic Principles of Occupation Hygiene Course
+W201 Basic Principles of Occupational Hygiene Course

-The course has been specifically designed to equip people with a practical understanding of occupational hygiene and the ability to manage or advise on workplace health issues.
+The course has been designed to equip learners with a practical understanding of occupational hygiene and the ability to manage or advise on workplace health issues.
 Understanding the basic principles of occupational hygiene will help you learn to control and manage hazardous materials more effectively and contribute to a healthier and more productive workplace.

 GCG is proud to be the approved training provider for this course, developed by Occupational Hygiene Training Association (OHTA) and supported by the International Occupational Hygiene Association (IOHA).